 Customers.
-As our customers are predominantly owners of single-family residences, we do not have significant customer concentration.
-As of December 31, 2022, we had 2.1 million active home service plans, respectively.
-We believe there is opportunity to market our services to a broader customer base seeking variations from traditional home service plans and on-demand services.
+As our customers are predominantly owners of single-family residences, our business is not reliant on any single customer.
+As of December 31, 2023, we had 2.0 million active home warranties.
+We believe there is opportunity to market our services to a broader customer base seeking differentiated home warranties, on-demand services and self-help guidance.

 Contractors.
-We have a nationwide network of approximately 15,000 pre-qualified professional contractor firms in a wide range of trades and with diverse skills and capabilities.
+We have a nationwide network of approximately 16,000 qualified professional contractor firms in a wide range of trades and with diverse skills and capabilities.
 The qualification process for a contractor includes assessing its online presence and customer reviews, gathering public information about the company, reviewing references from customers and other contractors, and confirming it meets our insurance and licensing standards.
 In addition, contractors must agree to our service requirements, such as timely appointments and follow-ups with all customers, guaranteed workmanship, professionalism and availability.
 Our contractors are supported by a designated contractor relations representative who guides them through the process of working with us, from onboarding to the first service call and to continuous monitoring and training.

-No contractor accounted for more than five percent of our cost of services rendered in 2022.
-We classify a subset of our independent contractor network as "preferred," representing firms that meet our highest quality standards and are often long-tenured providers with us.
-Our preferred contractor network completed 82 percent of our service requests in 2022.
-We believe that increased usage of our preferred contractors leads to faster and better-quality customer service and higher customer retention rates, as well as lower costs.
+No contractor accounted for more than five percent of our cost of services rendered in 2023.
+We classify a subset of our independent contractor network as "preferred," representing firms that meet our highest quality standards and are our most cost-effective providers.
+Our preferred contractor network completed 83 percent of our service requests in 2023.
+We believe that increased usage of our preferred contractors leads to higher customer retention rates as well as lower costs.

 Suppliers.
-We are dependent on a limited number of suppliers for various key components used in the services and products we offer to customers, and the cost, quality and availability of these components are essential to our services.
-Direct supplier spend, which excludes purchases made by our contractors, made up approximately 20 percent of our cost of services rendered in 2022, and we have multiple national supplier agreements in place.
-We have seven national suppliers of parts, appliances and home systems that each account for more than five percent of our supplier spend.
-We continue to deepen and expand our supplier relationships, improve access to appliances with the highest demand, increase speed of parts acquisition and expand our service provider network.
+We are dependent on a limited number of suppliers for various key components used in our product offerings, and the cost, quality and availability of these components are essential to our services.
+Direct supplier spend, which excludes purchases made by our contractors, made up approximately 25 percent of our cost of services rendered in 2023, and we have multiple national supplier agreements in place.
+We have six national suppliers of parts, appliances and home systems that each account for more than five percent of our supplier spend.
+We continue to seek to deepen and expand our supplier relationships, improve access to appliances with the highest demand, increase speed of parts acquisition and expand our service provider network.